 Mei attempted to help Ivan make a plan for staying safe and getting help, and mentioned some resources that could help him with his gambling addiction, but he continued to insist that his life was over and he was going to end it.
 At this point, the CCC decided to call emergency services as Mei had been unable to de-escalate the crisis.

 Soon, help arrived and the call was terminated.
 Mei will never know what happened to Ivan.
 She can only know that she did her best to support him.

 In 2017, Distress Centre intervened in 98 suicides in progress, and prevented hundreds more.
 This year, we have received over 10,000 crisis calls per month since June.
 In November and December, we’re sharing some of our users’ stories to explore why Distress Centre matters.

 We need your help.
 Demand for our services has increased significantly in 2018, and suicide remains a top issue.
 70% of our contacts occur in the evening, so we need to keep online services open longer.
 This means additional midnight staff are needed 365 days of the year.

 Donate to Distress Centre, so we can continue to support callers like Ivan.
-Double your donation – thanks to the support of Monarch, all donations will be matched, up to $5000)!
+Double your donation – Monarch is matching donations (up to $5000)!
 Donate before December 31st to have your donation doubled.
 With matching, that comes to $10,000 for our crisis services!